nubenetes/awesome-kubernetes/docs/yaml.md

 - [Jsonnet](https://jsonnet.org/) A data templating language for app and tool developers
 - [Building a high performance JSON parser](https://dave.cheney.net/high-performance-json.html)

-## Static Checking of Kubernetes YAML Files
+## Static Checking of Kubernetes YAML Files.
+Kubernetes YAML Validation Tools
 - The ecosystem of static checking of Kubernetes YAML files can be grouped in the following categories:
     - **API validators**: Tools in this category validate a given YAML manifest against the Kubernetes API server.
     - **Built-in checkers**: Tools in this category bundle opinionated checks for security, best practices, etc.